Life Insurance for Glyburide users.

 These types of candidates…

-Even though an individual might be able to qualify for a Standard rate, we usually like to prepare them for actually being approved for a Table Rate.
-Now at this point, we should probably take a moment and describe exactly what a “table rate” is so that everyone has a general idea of what we mean.
+Even though an individual might qualify for a Standard rate, we usually like to prepare them for actually being approved for a Table Rate.
+At this point, we should probably take a moment and describe exactly what a “table rate” is so that everyone has a general idea of what we mean.

 This is where…

-The term “Table Rates” come into play and range from Table A which would be considered the “Best” or least expensive rate and tick all the way down to Table J which would be considered the “Worst” or most expensive rate.
-The good news is that most well maintained type 2 diabetics ought to be able to qualify for a Table B rate which when offered by the “right” life insurance company can and often will be quite competitively price.
+The term “Table Rates” comes into play and ranges from Table A, which would be considered the “Best” or least expensive rate and tick all the way down to Table J, which would be considered the “Worst” or most expensive rate.
+The good news is that most well-maintained type 2 diabetics ought to qualify for a Table B rate when offered by the “right” life insurance company can and often will be quite competitively price.